STEM Grants and Coaching

 Dr. Liang presented the details about the LEA 360 and what it measures, along with group results, at Residency I to the Fellows on September 14, 2019.

 (Center for Advancement of STEM Leaders, hosted by Fielding Graduate Institute, Funded by the National Science Foundation), August, 2017.

 “CASL’s goal is to advance a new generation of STEM leaders who will broaden participation across racial, ethnic and gender categories in STEM at Historically Black Colleges and Universities (HBCU”s).
-The content of this program is based heavily upon the results of CASL research on successful leadership styles and strategies conducted at several types and sizes of HBCUs along with research from other sources….HBCUs are known for their success in recruiting, retaining and graduating comparatively large percentages of African American and women students in STEM fields.”
-Dr. Orland Taylor, et.al.
+The content of this program is based heavily upon the results of CASL research on successful leadership styles and strategies conducted at several types and sizes of HBCUs along with research from other sources….HBCUs are known for their success in recruiting, retaining and graduating comparatively large percentages of black and women students in STEM fields.”
+Dr. Orlando Taylor, et.al.
 Fielding Graduate University, Private Investigator.

 The program is a year-long set of academic and skills building activities to improve participant’s effectiveness as a leader in broadening participation of under-represented students in STEM fields.
 Dr. Liang served as the Senior Consultant for Leadership Assessment.
 The EQ-I 2.0 360-degree assessment (Emotional Intelligence Quotient published by MHS) was used to evaluate each Scholars emotional intelligence.
 A 360-degree EQ-i was given to each scholar, his/her peers, direct reports and supervisor(s).
 Feedback was shared in individual sessions with Dr. Liang and a leadership development plan was compiled for each Scholar.

 Dr. Liang presented the details about the EQ-I 2.0 and what it measures, its validity and reliability evidence at Residency I to the Scholars in September, 2017.

 Opportunities for Underrepresented scholars